Register a food business

 How do I register?

-By filling in the application form.
+By completing the on-line form.
 Registration cannot be refused and there is no charge.
-The registration form must be sent to the Environmental Health Service at the address below.
-If the form is sent to the wrong address, your application will not take effect until it is received at the proper place.
 If you use premises in more than one local authority area, you must register with each authority separately.

 You must tick all the boxes which apply to your business, answer all the questions and give all the information requested.
 Seasonal businesses operating for a certain period each year should give the dates between which they will be open in answer to question 12.
 If you have any questions please contact the Food Safety Team on 01453 754473 and we will help you.
 It is an offence to give information which you know to be false.